code-with-amitk/Code-examples/Languages/Programming_Languages/c++/pointers/README.md

       - [Code](#spcode)
     - _3. WEAK POINTER weak_ptr_

-<a name=raw></a>
 ## Raw/Normal pointer
-- as defined in C. Eg:
+As defined in C. Eg:
 ```c
 int *p = new int();         //p is raw pointer.
 ```

-<a name=smart></a>
 ## Smart Pointer
+This is a data structure that not only act like a pointer but has additional metadata, which does automatic deletion of allocated memory when no one using it.
-- User-defined class that manages automatic deletion of dynamic memory.
-Allocation is done in constructor, deletion inside destructor.
+- In code, this is User-defined class where Allocation is done in constructor, deletion inside destructor.
 Bcoz Destructors are automatically executed when Object goes out of scope.
 - These are useful when Programmer may allocate memory using new() & later might forget to use delete().

 <a name=smartcode></a>
-- **Code**
-  - class maintains a local pointer, memory is allocated and assigned to pointer.
-  - Overloaded functions are defined for *, ->
+**Code:** class maintains a local pointer, memory is allocated and assigned to pointer.
+Overloaded functions are defined for `*, ->`
 ```cpp
 template <class T>
 class A{                    //This class is Smart pointer